-- Specify the estimated number of students and cost per student for support services above \$10,000. - Provide a cost breakout for supplies (consumables) and marketing materials above \$2,000.
+- Provide a cost breakout for the estimated number of students and cost per student for support services budgeted at \$15,000 or above. - Provide a cost breakout for supplies (consumables) and marketing materials budgeted at \$4,000 or above.

-The Awarded Applicant shall purchase and install equipment as early as possible during the Federal Funding Period so that CTE programs and students receive the full benefit of those goods and services during the Period.
-It is strongly recommended that Awarded Applicants initiate, approve, and have Schedule F equipment purchases ready for submission to the supplier no later than April 30, 2021.
+The Awarded Applicant shall purchase and install noncapital equipment as early as possible during the Federal Funding Period so that CTE programs and students receive the full benefit of those goods and services during the Period.
+It is strongly recommended that Awarded Applicants initiate, approve, and have Schedule F equipment purchases ready for submission to the supplier no later than April 30, 2022.